Caroline Ford

 She completed her Ph.D. in European history at the University of Chicago and taught at Harvard University (1988-1995) as an assistant and associate professor, and then at the University of British Columbia in Vancouver, Canada (1995-2004) as associate professor, before joining UCLA as professor of history in July 2004.

 Her first book, Creating the Nation in Provincial France: Religion and Political Identity in Brittany (Princeton University Press, 1993) explores religion, nation formation, and the creation of regional and religious identities in France at the beginning of the twentieth century.
 It has recently been translated into French and published by Presses Universitaires de Rennes in 2018 as De la province à la nation: Religion et identité politique , en Bretagne, with a new introduction.
 Her second book, Divided Houses: Religion and Gender in Modern France (Cornell University Press, 2005), focuses on the feminization of religion in post-revolutionary France and its impact on the civil/political status of women as well as the creation of a distinctive laïc republican political culture by the early twentieth century.
-Her third book, Natural interests: The Contest over Environment in Modern France was recently published by Harvard University Press (2016).
-It has been translated into French and published in 2018 by Editeur Alma as Naissance de l’écologie: polémiques françaises sur l’environnement, 1800-1930.
+Her third book, Natural interests: The Contest over Environment in Modern France was published by Harvard University Press in 2016 and then translated into French and published in 2018 by Editeur Alma as Naissance de l’écologie: polémiques françaises sur l’environnement, 1800-1930.
 She is currently working on two new projects, which emerged out of her work on French environmentalism.
-The first is an environmental history of Paris from the seventeenth century to the present, which has been commissioned by Oxford University Press, and the second focuses the city of Paris’s housing crisis as well as the social and environmental dimensions of architectural modernism in the sphere of social housing in the first half of the twentieth century.
+The first is an environmental history of Paris from the eighteenth century century to the present, which has been commissioned by Oxford University Press, and the second focuses the city of Paris’s housing crisis as well as the social and environmental dimensions of architectural modernism in the sphere of social housing in the first half of the twentieth century.
 Recent publications include “The Environmental Transformation of ‘Empty Space’: From Desert to Forest in the Landes of Southwestern France,” Comparative Studies in Society and History (2023) and “‘Woman as Creator’: Margarete Schütte-Lihotzky’s and Juliette Tréant-Mathé’s Design of the New Dwelling in Interwar Europe,” Architectural Theory Review (2023).

 Caroline Ford teaches courses on modern France, French colonialism and the Algerian war, the history of Paris, modern European History, and European landscape and environmental history in comparative perspective.